Skip to main content

 The Illinois Department of Agriculture (IDOA), under authority of the Illinois Pesticide Act (415 ILCS 60/1 et seq.) and a performance partnership grant agreement with US EPA regarding the Federal Insecticide, Fungicide and Rodenticide Act, is the state lead agency for the regulation of pesticide use in Illinois.
 The IDOA is responsible for managing pesticide use to prevent adverse effects to human health and the environment.

 US EPA's approach for addressing concerns about pesticides in groundwater is the nationwide regulation of pesticide use, supported by strong state and tribal roles in the local management of pesticide use to protect groundwater.
 Illinois, like many states, is voluntarily implementing the US EPA-recommended provisions of pesticide management plans to protect groundwater.
-In June 2000, under the leadership of the IDOA, the Pesticide Subcommittee of the ICCG approved the Illinois Generic Management Plan for Pesticides in Groundwater.
+In June 2000, under the leadership of the IDOA, the Pesticide Subcommittee of the Interagency Coordinating Committee on Groundwater (ICCG) approved the Illinois Generic Management Plan for Pesticides in Groundwater.
 The management plan, which was revised in 2006 (IDOA 2006), describes the framework to be used by the state of Illinois for addressing the risks of groundwater contamination by pesticides.

 The Illinois management plan relies on the IDOA's groundwater monitoring well network and the Illinois EPA's public water supply well pesticide-monitoring sub-network to determine the occurrence of pesticides in groundwater and whether there are significant, spatial or temporal trends in pesticide concentrations.
 The management plan requires action by the IDOA when pesticides are reported at concentrations greater than 10 percent of the groundwater reference value (or the minimum reporting level (MRL) if 10 percent of the reference value is less than the MRL).